zzhangjii/learning-library/ospa-library/security/README.md

 ### Pre-requisites

 Before you start the labs you should have:
-- Cloud access to an instance of Oracle CASB Cloud Service instance.
 - Your Oracle Cloud Account Sign In credentials (user name and password).
+- Cloud access to an instance of Oracle CASB Cloud Service.
 - Access to Oracle Identity Cloud Service console.
 This service is provisioned alongside your Oracle Cloud Account.
 - Access to a compute instance and a compartment.
 - Privileges to create dummy accounts on the OCI tenant.
-- Disable password vaults installed in your laptop, such as OnePassword, LastPass or Dashlane.
+- Disable password vaults solutions installed in your laptop, such as OnePassword, LastPass or Dashlane.

 ### Preparing your environment